Hinthada: Demographics and Economy

 In the 1983 census the city itself had a population of 82,005.
 By 2010, demographers estimated that it had grown to 170,312.
 However, the 2014 Myanmar Census found that the town had 79,431 people, although the surrounding township had a total population of 331,052 people.

-There are various industries in the town of Hinthada to process food from surrounding agriculture such as granaries.
-In addition, the town has other manufacturers including an iron foundry and ice manufacturing plant.
+There are various industries in the town of Hinthada to process food from the surrounding agriculture such as granaries.
+In addition, the town has other manufacturers, including an iron foundry and ice manufacturing plant.
 The town of Hinthada is also a major port for rice and tobacco grown in the surrounding area as well as a transportation hub for rail and road with Pathein and Yangon.

 Climate

-The township is described as having three seasons (rainy, winter and dry) with temperatures ranging from 10°C to 41°C. Hinthada has significantly less rain than other part of Lower Myanmar, in part due to its distance from the ocean.
+The township is described as having three seasons (rainy, winter and dry) with temperatures ranging from 10°C to 41°C. Hinthada has significantly less rain than other parts of Lower Myanmar, in part due to its distance from the ocean.
 Temperatures, however, remain warmer during winter and cooler during the dry season compared to Yangon.

 The area has a tropical savanna climate (Koppen: Aw).